jcartledge/sublime-surround/README.md

 This plugin is not yet available in the Package Control repository but I have submitted a pull request to have it added there and will update these instructions if/when that happens.

+If you really can't wait, [here are instructions](http://wbond.net/sublime_packages/package_control/usage) (under **Add Repository**) for using Package Control to install plugins which are not in the official repository.

 ## Basic use

 All functionality is accessed through the SublimeText command palette: `CTRL-SHIFT-P` on Linux and Windows, `CMD-SHIFT-P` on Mac.